 - On and Off-Campus Employment: Working part-time while you study will help you cover some of your educational costs and living expenses as you go, which will reduce your reliance on loans.
 Ambrose provides some opportunities for students to work on campus, and if you’re eligible to work in Canada you can find work elsewhere, too.
 See Ambrose's job board: Ambrose Opportunities.

-Aeroplan® points: Ambrose University participates in Aeroplan’s Higher Ed Points program, which enables you to turn Aeroplan points into a financial contribution towards your education.
-Each 35,000 points can be converted to $250.00 in credit towards your student account, which includes your tuition, residence, and meal plan fees.
+- Aeroplan® points, TD Travel, Amex, CIBC, Scotiabank Scene: Ambrose University participates in Higher Ed Points program, which enables you to turn reward points, into a financial contribution towards your education.
+Points from multiple companies can be converted to currency in credit towards your student account, which includes your tuition, residence, and meal plan fees.
 Not only can you can use your own points, but friends and family can contribute theirs, too, if you set up a pooling account.

 Borrow the Funds